-We are parents and estate planning attorneys serving, collaborating with, and empowering everyone through excellent education and counsel by giving them PEACE OF MIND about the future of their children and loved ones.
+We are parents serving, collaborating with, and empowering everyone through excellent education and counsel by giving them PEACE OF MIND about the future of their children and loved ones.

 - You have the right to courteous service – from your Estate Planning Attorney and all other attorney and staff of Wills & Wellness.

 - You have the right to select and work with a trustworthy Estate Planning Attorney who is professionally competent and personally dedicated, and who communicates with you on a regular basis during the planning phase of your estate plan.
 You may request information about your Estate Planning Attorney’s work history and background, and you may contact the state bar or state Supreme Court to verify licensure.

 - You have the right to expect estate planning recommendations based solely upon your unique needs and goals, consistent with the objective of enhancing your peace of mind.